gracethorn/gracesblog/classmeetingjan11.md

-# Jan 11 Class Metting
+# Jan 11 Class Meeting

 Here is some documentation of what we did in the classroom